 In 1487 the Reinheitsgebot was enacted in Germany, better known to you and me as the German Beer Purity Law it decreed that beer could only be brewed with three ingredients: water, hops and barley; yeasts purpose, and necessity, in the brewing process was not to be uncovered for another 300 years.

-Firstly, lets get a taste of what’s out there now, by typing “weird craft beer” or “crazy brews” into your search engine you’ll be greeted with numerous identically titled top ten lists of.
-It’s no longer just the hoppiest and bitterest beverages that make these lists, here we’ve compiled a shortlist of some of our “favourite” ingredients that we’ve found people brewing with to give you a taste of what we mean when we say crazy and weird: pizza, marshmallows, doughnuts, bacon and maple syrup, boiled lobster and rocky mountain oysters (commonly known as bulls testicles, like from a real bull!)
+Firstly, let's get a taste of what’s out there now.
+By typing “weird craft beer” or “crazy brews” into your search engine you’ll be greeted with numerous identically titled top ten lists.
+It’s no longer just the hoppiest and bitterest beverages that make these lists, here's a shortlist of some of our “favourite” ingredients that we’ve found people brewing with to give you a taste of what we mean when we say crazy and weird: pizza, marshmallows, doughnuts, bacon and maple syrup, boiled lobster and rocky mountain oysters (commonly known as bulls testicles, like from a real bull!)

 But it isn’t just crazy flavours that people are making now, other brewers are finding “different” methods of making their beers stand out from the crowd, for example: beer aged in barrels constructed from old cigar boxes, beer aged with the music of the Wu-Tang Clan pumping through it, the strongest beer in the world (with a 67.5% ABV) and beer made with the oldest known yeast strain in the world, discovered encased in amber it is estimated to be over 45 million years old!

-Either way brewing such beer is a hard task, brewing good beer takes a lot of time, effort and patience so putting such unknown ingredients into beer is taking a huge risk on the flavour profile of the final product.
-This is why many of these flavours only come in small batches, many times as a one off.
-It is also the reason that within this multitude of these crazy brews there are only a few that are actually worth drinking and that are accepted as reputable beers.
-This is when you can really ask, is brewing theses beers worth it?
+Either way, brewing such beer is a hard task.
+Brewing good beer takes a lot of time, effort, knowledge and patience so putting such unknown ingredients into beer is taking a huge risk on the flavour profile of the final product.
+This is why many of these flavours only come in small batches, many times as a one-off.
+This is also the reason why, from this multitude of these crazy brews, there are only a few that are actually worth drinking and accepted as reputable beers.
+This is when you can really ask, is brewing these beers worth it?
 Is there a demand for them?

 From a flavour perspective, we would like to say that only a very limited number of these brews would actually be worth drinking on a regular basis, and even fewer would be enjoyed.
 However, from a sales perspective, with a growing crowd of new, young and enthusiastic craft beer advocates, a larger quantity of drinkers are now more willing to stretch their palates and push the flavour boundary; and these people are buying these beers, with some seeking out the hoppiest, fruitiest or craziest beers that the growing market can offer them.
 So although we personally do not really condone such exploitation of the beautiful beverage there is profit and publicity to be made from it.
 Just to reinforce the demand point: the bull testicle beer mentioned earlier was, firstly, only proposed as an April fools joke, but it gained such a following and there were so many requests for it that the brewery went ahead and made it!